keymanapp/keyman/common/predictive-text/docs/worker-communication-protocol.md

 Message types
 -------------

-Currently there are four message types:
+Currently there are a whole bunch of message types:

 Message         | Direction          | Parameters          | Expected reply      | Uses token
 ----------------|--------------------|---------------------|---------------------|---------------